 The current status of the draft ePrivacy Regulation

 Below is a summary of the current version of the draft ePrivacy Regulation:

 As under the current framework of the ePrivacy Directive, unsolicited commercial communications by electronic means (“spam”) are prohibited, except if the recipient gave consent.
 No consent is needed though for the sending of commercial emails to existing customers to advertise their similar products, but every communication must include an opt-out possibility.
-The scope of these rules still appears to be subject to discussion, in particular, their applicability to online advertising, as mentioned in the paragraph above.
+The scope of these rules still appears to be subject to discussion, in particular, their applicability to both online advertising displayed to the general public and targeted advertising.

 2. Cookies and similar files/tags still subject to the prior consent

-The new draft of the ePrivacy Regulation also provides comprehensive rules for the use of web cookies and similar files or tags, considerably extending the current regulations.
+The draft of the ePrivacy Regulation also provides comprehensive rules for the use of web cookies and similar files or tags, considerably extending the current regulations.
 The scope of these rules has been substantially extended compared to the old ePrivacy Directive, referring now to any use of the storing or processing capabilities of the device (and not merely the storage or retrieval of information).
-In other words, cookies and stored information remain covered, but so are now specific scripts and tags (which today mainly falls outside of the scope of the current ‘cookie’ rules).
+In other words, cookies and stored information remain covered, but so are now specific scripts and tags.

-As far as ‘cookie walls’ are concerned (the practice of blocking access to content until a user gives consent to, e.g., advertising cookies), the Council continues down the path it set a few iterations ago, not prohibiting cookie walls in principle provided the user is offered an ‘equivalent offer‘ that does not involve the need for such consent.
+As far as ‘cookie walls’ are concerned (the practice of blocking access to content until a user gives consent to, e.g., advertising cookies), they are not prohibited in principle provided the user is offered an ‘equivalent offer‘ that does not involve the need for such consent.

 3. Secrecy requirements still applicable to M2M and IoT communications

 The draft ePrivacy Regulation attempts to clarify the difference between the rules on electronic communications content, electronic communications metadata, and electronic communications data (common rules for content and metadata).